Malcolm-Ma/Apex/README.md

 ## Synchronization Strategy

-[Dependabot](/blob/main/.github/dependabot.yml) scans the front-end and back-end code repositories every business day, and once it detects an update, bot automatically synchronizes the code to this repository.
+[Dependabot](/.github/dependabot.yml) scans the front-end and back-end code repositories every business day, and once it detects an update, bot automatically synchronizes the code to this repository via [actions](/actions/workflows/dependabot.yml).